SunnyOhK/a-README-worth-reading/sampleREADME.md

-# Cool App
+# A Cool App

 ## Description
-It's really cool.
+It does things.

 ## Table of Contents